mctools/simplebuild/doc/source/usage.rst

    without any need for another ``sb`` invocation.
 The build step was actually a bit slow, taking many seconds.
 This is mostly due to compilation of the (pybind11-based) C++-Python bindings.
-One side-effect of symlinking, is that all script files must be exectuable (e.g. ``chmod +x <pathtofile>``).
+One side-effect of symlinking, is that all script files must be executable (e.g. ``chmod +x <pathtofile>``).
 6. It produced a little summary of all the operations.

+.. admonition:: Environment setup for non-conda installations.
+  :class: tip

-7. It gave us a little warning about needing to invoke ``eval "$(sb --env-setup)"`` to setup our environment.
-This is because the installation folders where our final build output was placed, are not currently activated in our environment.
-We will get back to that shortly.
+   If you did not install simplebuild via the conda package, the output above might have included a warning about needing to invoke ``eval "$(sb --env-setup)"`` to setup your environment.
+One solution is then to simply run that command, or you can refer to :ref:`the relevant documentation
+   <sbmanualenvsetup>` for how to address this in general.

 Although the entire build process took a bit of time, the cache usage means that if we go ahead and invoke ``sb`` once again, it will this time more or less skip